mozilla/skywriter/docs/tutorials/commands.html.markdown

         }
     ]

-Bespin Plugin metadata is actually a superset of the [CommonJS package](http://wiki.commonjs.org/wiki/Packages/1.0) metadata.
+Skywriter Plugin metadata is actually a superset of the [CommonJS package](http://wiki.commonjs.org/wiki/Packages/1.0) metadata.
 As specified there, the version numbers should follow the [Semantic Versioning](http://semver.org/) numbering so that